tanveerdar933/next-caching-demo/README.md

 # Next.js v15+ Caching Demo

+## Contributing

+We ❤️ contributions!
+Please take a look at our [CONTRIBUTING](CONTRIBUTING.md) guide to get started.

+## Code of Conduct

+This project abides by the [Contributor Covenant](CODE_OF_CONDUCT.md).
+By participating, you are expected to honor this code.

 This repository demonstrates the four core caching mechanisms in Next.js v15+:

 1. **Request Memoization** – Deduped fetches within a single render on `/products`.